zilexa/Flexget-instructions/README.md

 5. Use [AUTOSETUP.SH](https://github.com/zilexa/autosetup "AUTOSETUP.SH") to install.
 All you have to do is add your Trakt account, showrss account, subtitles account, Transmission login and the location of your harddrive.
 Then you can run the file and sit back while it installs.
 More information via the link.
 - Note you need to add all of this information manually to secrets.yml and config.yml (showrss user id) if you do not use Autosetup!.

-**Configure your transmission to run 2 Flexget tasks after each completed download**
+**6. Configure Transmission to run 2 Flexget tasks after each completed download**
 - `sudo systemctl stop transmission-damon`
 - `cd /home/osmc/.config/transmission-deamon`
 - `nano runflexget.sh`